It’s easy to feel like you have too many clothes when your closet is overflowing and you can’t find anything to wear.

 Clothes are easier to get than ever, but they can also be harder to resist.
 If you see a cute dress on sale for half the price, it’s easy to buy it without considering whether or not you really need another dress in that color.

 Sometimes we’re blinded by the price that we don’t actually think about the item we’re buying.
-We think we’re getting a great deal, just because the price has been knocked down.
+We think we’re getting a good deal, just because the price has been knocked down.
+But a deal is only a deal if you need the item in the first place.

 You don’t return clothes